 - 1 teaspoon mustard

-- Make the vinaigrette: Put vinegar, mustard and salt in a blender and pulse briefly to combine.
-Drizzle in the olive oil with motor running until is well combined.
+- Make the vinaigrette: Put vinegar, mustard, salt, and pepper in a blender and pulse briefly to combine.
+Drizzle in the olive oil with the motor running until it is well combined.

 - Let it sit in your fridge for 1/2 hour